Posts tagged Warwickshire

 Wikipedia (Coventry), Peakbagger, Hillbagging

-Corley Moor is the high point of the Unitary Authority of Coventry, within the Historic County of Warwickshire and on the border of the Ceremonial Counties of Warwickshire and West Midlands.
+Corley Moor is the high point of the Metropolitan Borough of Coventry, within the Historic County of Warwickshire and on the border of the Ceremonial Counties of Warwickshire and West Midlands.
 It’s very close to Meigh’s Wood, the high point of Solihull so it makes sense to bag them in the same trip

 Cycling The Grand Union Canal